Building in Marakkech

 What To Do In Marrakech: Eat Above The Markets

-Restaurant Nomad’s entrance is in a dark, narrow, corridor of the Medina.
-We climb an equally dark, narrow, staircase wondering if this is really where we want to have lunch?
+Restaurant Nomad’s entrance is in the Medina’s dark, narrow corridor.
+We climb an equally dark, narrow staircase, wondering if this is really where we want to have lunch.
 We reach a door and then immediately shield our eyes.
 The sun is high in the sky above us on Nomad’s exposed rooftop patio overlooking the Medina.

-As if on cue, we are handed straw hats to deter the sun and settle into our seats.
+We are handed straw hats to deter the sun and settle into our seats as if on cue.
 We observe the markets from above and feel fortunate to have secured such a prime spot to eat.
-The food was classic Moroccan, mezze platters and yogurts, house-marinated olives, tagines, and traditional briouat (savory puff-pastry filled with meat and cheese, lemon, and pepper).
-A long leisurely lunch ensues.
+The food was classic Moroccan, with mezze platters and yogurts, house-marinated olives, tagines, and traditional briouat (savory puff pastry filled with meat, cheese, lemon, and pepper).
+A long, leisurely lunch ensues.

 Terrasse des Epices